JustMoney app

 Credit life cover

 Yes.
-This covers your outstanding balance in case of death, permanent or temporary disability, occupational disability, critical or terminal illness, and retrenchment.
+This covers your outstanding balance in case of death, permanent or temporary disability, occupational disability, critical or terminal illness, or retrenchment.

 To qualify